You Ask, We Answer

 Once you purchase the lockbox, you have full ownership of it (we will not require it back if you move or change services).
 However, again we ask that you do not use this lockbox for uses other than for Canine Concierge pet services.
 It will be your responsibility to make sure the lockbox is outside of your home in its designated location when a sitter is scheduled for a service and that it is fully operational with the current code stored in your portal.
 We recommend leaving the lockbox in place at all times, with keys inside, so that if there were ever an emergency and we needed to tend to your pets, we would have access.
 The lockbox we provide is weather-proof and will hold up in rain and snow.
 If it malfunctions, we will replace it for you.
 If you would prefer to leave a back-up copy of your key with our office in case of emergency, you may do so.
 Keys in our office are coded and stored in a safe when not in use.
 We do not accept garage codes only as a means of entry, due to power and battery failures.
 We can enter through the garage as a primary entry point, but there must be a back-up key made available.

-A. Canine Concierge is fully insured through Business Insurers of the Carolinas and bonded through Travelers Casualty & Surety Company of America.
+Canine Concierge is fully insured through Pet Care Insurance (Pleasant Grove, Utah).
 You are welcome to request a copy of our policy at any time before or during your service period.
-You may also click here for more information about our insurance policy.

 All Canine Concierge dog walkers and pet sitters are employees and are fully insured and bonded under our company policy.
 In event of the following, we are covered: